harmonoman/mindmap-backend/README.md

 - Form-data key: `file`
 - Upload a `.itmz` file
-- Response: Parsed `mapdata.xml` as JSON
+- Response: Full map as JSON

 🖼️ **Fetch an image from the `.itmz`**
 GET `/image/:id`